 Antibody titers are blood tests that measure the number of antibodies in the blood.
 While antibody titers do not replace vaccination programs, they may help your veterinarian determine if your pet has a reasonable expectation of protection against disease.

 Many factors are taken into consideration when establishing a pet's vaccination plan.
 Your veterinarian will tailor a program of vaccinations and preventive health care that will help your pet maintain a lifetime of infectious disease protection.

 Do Vaccinations Have Side Effects?

 It is common for pets to experience some or all of the following mild side effects after receiving a vaccine, usually starting within hours of the vaccination.
-If these side effects last for more than a day or two, or cause your pet significant discomfort, it is important for you to contact your veterinarian:
+If these side effects last for more than a day or two or cause your pet significant discomfort, you need to contact your veterinarian: